Bardo National Museum attack: Domestic

 Tunisian President Beji Caid Essebsi announced via Facebook that he would address the nation later that day.
 In his address, he called the attack a "huge disaster" and called for Tunisia to prevent such an attack in the future, further saying that the country was in a "war against terrorism".
 He also pledged for the quick passage of an anti-terrorism law.
 Prime Minister Habib Essid issued a statement on the "cowardly" attack and called for unity, later chairing an emergency cabinet meeting.
-Essebsi also praised Akil, a one-and-a-half-year-old German Shepherd police dog who was killed in the raid, saying, "It's a victim we don't talk about but it's a heavy loss."
 On the day following the attack, Essebsi ordered the deployment of Tunisian troops to the country's major cities as a security precaution.

 International

 Australian Foreign Affairs Minister Julie Bishop called the incident a "terrorist attack on a fledgling democracy", and Prime Minister Tony Abbott sent his condolences to the family of an Australian killed in the attack.
 British Foreign Secretary Philip Hammond described the killings as a "cowardly terrorist attack", whilst Prime Minister David Cameron described the incident as "appalling and brutal".
 Colombian President Juan Manuel Santos lamented the death of the two Colombians killed in the attack and expressed his solidarity with their families; the foreign ministry added a statement.
 French Prime Minister Manuel Valls condemned the attack.
 Italian Prime Minister Matteo Renzi condemned the attack and emphasized that Italy is close to the Tunisian government.
 President Sergio Mattarella condemned the attack as "a fact of unprecedented violence".
 The Japanese government condemned the attack as "despicable", while Prime Minister Shinzō Abe, in addition to his own condemnation, stated that Tokyo was working to collect further information.
 The Ministry of Foreign Affairs and Cooperation of Spain condemned the attack in a press release.

 Condolences and outrage were expressed by other states, including the Holy See, Mexico, the Sahrawi Arab Democratic Republic, Singapore, Syria, Turkey, and the United States.